premia-parnters logo

 Asian investment grade bonds: the overlooked sweet spot for allocators

 As the US Fed rate cut gets imminent, the liquid Asia credit market also is set to benefit from a number of strong tailwinds.
 In addition to favourable macroeconomic fundamentals, the heterogenous region also offers benefits of broad geographic diversification benefits and positive reinforcement from continued market liberalization and more investor friendly reforms.
-Within this space, Asian investment grade (IG) bonds, in particular, represent a sweet spot that international allocators sometimes overlook, offering meaningfully higher yields, better credit ratings, and lower duration than their peer IG cohorts from the US and Europe.
+Within this space, Asian investment grade (IG) bonds also enter a favourable “Goldilocks” scenario in particular, represent a sweet spot that international allocators sometimes overlook, offering meaningfully higher yields, better credit ratings, and shorter duration than their peer IG cohorts from the US and Europe.

-Now as the US Fed rate cut gets imminent, Asian IG bonds also enter a favorable "Goldilocks" scenario.
-On one hand, these bonds benefit from the anticipated monetary easing by the US Federal Reserve, which is projected to implement a substantial 240-basis-point rate cut over the next 12 months.
+In fact, on the one hand these bonds benefit from the anticipated monetary easing by the US Federal Reserve, which is projected to implement a substantial 240-basis-point rate cut over the next 12 months.
 On the other hand, Asia’s economic outlook remains robust.
 The region is expected to sustain healthy growth, with forecasts indicating that many Asian economies will expand at an accelerated pace in both 2024 and 2025.
 This positive economic trajectory supports strong corporate performance and profitability, which in turn benefits investment grade bonds issued by companies in the region in particular.

 We believe that Asian IG bonds check lots of boxes as a core component of global investors’ portfolios, and are well positions with their stable credit quality and attractive yields to take advantage of the upcoming credit cycle.